zz129869523/PocketBase/README.md

   // If you wanna upload file you should add MultipartFormData in your sturct.
   // And use File struct.
   // Like:
-  struct Post: Codable, Identifiable, MultipartFormData { // <- Add MultipartFormData
+  struct PostRequest: Codable, Identifiable, MultipartFormData { // <- Add MultipartFormData
     var id: String?
     var title: String
     var image: File // <- This